Project Management Certification

 Why get Project Management Certification?

-Most importantly, project management certification acts as a formal qualification.
+Most importantly, project management certification acts as formal recognition of your knowledge, skills, and experience.
 This means that it helps you find work, earn more, build a career, and get ahead in your profession.

 This does not, however, mean you can’t get work in project management without certification!
 There are numerous entry-level positions in project management where you simply need some project management training or experience.